 When determining child support, there are two parties involved - the custodial parent and the non-custodial parent.
 The custodial parent, or the payee, is the parent who lives with the child and takes care of their day-to-day needs.
 The non-custodial parent, or the payor, is the child's other parent.
 They typically have visitation rights, or they help in making important decisions.

 Even if a parent has no legal or physical custody rights to the child, they still may be ordered to pay child support to the other party.
-On the other hand, parents that share joint legal and physical custody of the child may choose to deviate from the traditional child support formula since both parties will be incurring similar expenses relating to caring for the child.
+On the other hand, parents that share joint custody of the child may choose to deviate from the traditional child support formula, since both parties will be incurring similar expenses relating to caring for the child.

 The attorneys at DeTommaso Law Group are experienced in all aspects of child custody law in New Jersey.
 We are here to answer any questions you have concerning child custody.
 We take pride in guiding our clients with compassion and expertise through any issue pertaining to child custody, child support, divorce, separation, and other family law related matters.